Luxembourg State Visit from President McAleese

 A lunch was hosted by Grand Duke Henri and Grand Duchess Maria Teresa at the Grand Ducal Palace, where the group participated in a brief photocall.
 President McAleese then visited the Luxembourg Town Hall with the Grand Duke and the Hereditary Grand Duke.
 The first day was concluded by a state banquet held at the Palace, which was not attended by the Grand Duchess, who is presumably still recovering from surgery.
 During her speech at the banquet, President McAleese addressed the long friendship Luxembourg and Ireland have, and spoke of the Grand Duke’s own state visit to Ireland back in 2002 – his first as Luxembourg’s sovereign.

 On the second and final day of the visit, President and Doctor McAleese travelled to Echternach, where they visited the St Willibrord Monastery, the Neumunster Abbey (where the President addressed a group with regards to Ireland and the European Union), and a stop at the Enterprise Ireland reception where they met with Irish ex-pats living in Luxembourg.

 A reception hosted by the President in honour of the Grand Duke was held at the Grand Theatre of Luxembourg, attended by Grand Duke Henri and Hereditary Grand Duke Guillaume.
 President McAleese and her husband then returned to Dublin.

-Tagged Grand Duke Henri, Hereditary Grand Duke Guillaume, Ireland, President McAleese, State Visit.
+Tagged Grand Duke Henri of Luxembourg, Hereditary Grand Duke Guillaume of Luxembourg, Ireland, President McAleese of Ireland, State Visit.